 Although I eliminated property taxes, insurance fees, maintenance fees, and freed up time by selling my rental house in mid-2017, I exposed myself to venture debt, real estate crowdfunding, and transaction fees through my reinvestments.
 Alas, there is no escaping investment fees.
 At least my reinvestments are 100% passive now.

-Robo-advisors like Betterment have drastically lowered management fees from 1% – 2% to 0.25% or less.
+Robo-advisors like Personal Capital have drastically lowered management fees from 1% – 2% to less than 0.9%.
 However, the problem with robo-advisors is that unless you tell them what percentage of your net worth they are managing, they will automatically assume they are managing your entire net worth.
 Therefore, it’s up to you to make sure their asset allocation corresponds with your risk tolerance.

 Socialist’s Point Of View